luau-lang/rfcs/docs/vector-library.md

 A better vector constructor with new syntax, such as `<x, y, z>` or `(x, y, z)` or `|x, y, z|` or `vector(x, y, z)` or `[x, y, z]` could be implemented.
 This would make code that does stuff with vectors much less verbose.

 The buffer library could include functions to work with vectors, such as `buffer.writevector2`, `buffer.writevector3`, and in 4-wide mode, `buffer.writevector4`.
-The corrosponding read functions would of course be included.
+The corresponding read functions would of course be included.

 ## Drawbacks